retnakalakjm-creator/VSAQwen/docs/PRIMARY_VSA_EVENT_MATRIX.md

 Inside `collect_demand()`, the validated demand-side detectors now include `STOPPING_VOLUME`, `SHAKEOUT`, `NO_SUPPLY`, `TEST`, `DEMAND_COMING_IN`, and `INCREASING_DEMAND`. `SELLING_CLIMAX` remains disabled. `TEST` and `NO_SUPPLY` remain non-scoring/contextual in their defined roles.

+`HIDDEN_DEMAND` is not connected to the production collection path.

 ## Matrix

 | EvidenceCode | Detector / source | Production path | Status | Role | Direction | Base weight | Notes |